 After you’ve allocated, you can still adjust individual Investors’ amounts in the table: just be sure to click the Save button within the table so that you don’t lose your work.

 There are three batch-wide types of documents Investor Correspondence allows you to send: static documents, split documents, and template documents.
-Descriptions of each below:
+Descriptions of each are below:

 - Static Documents: Static documents are documents that do not contain any information that varies among Investors, so each Investor will see the same document containing the same text.
 Examples include quarterly and annual reports, schedules, exhibits, memos, etc. Static documents will be uploaded from a user’s local machine.

 - Split Documents: Correspond’s document splitting functionality separates one document into multiple documents, essentially assigning different sections of the original file to different Investors.
-The maximum filesize for a document to be split is 200 MB.
+The maximum file size for a document to be split is 200 MB.

 - Template Documents: Dynamic documents are created by populating a template with data unique to an Investor.
-The data must be stored in fields on the Investor Correspondence object in order to be populated correctly using Investor Correspondence.
+The data must be stored in fields on the Investor Correspondence object to be populated correctly using Investor Correspondence.
 Please refer to the “AIM Docs Template Wizard” tab when creating a template and adding fields to it.